edgarigl/docs/xen/virtio/virtio-msg/sapphire-vek280-demo.md

 ```

 You should see the Versal Linux/dom0/Xen system booting on the Versal UART.
-Login as root (no password) and we'll run the pci-flr-monitor.sh script.
+Login as root (no password) and we'll run the run-versal-virtio-msg-net-backend.sh script.
 ```console
 Starting syslogd/klogd: done
 Starting domain watchdog daemon: xenwatchdogd startup